An aspect of your funeral you may not have thought about is where your body will be kept in the days leading up to the funeral ceremony.

 Where will my body be kept before the funeral?

-If you don’t state a preference, then you will be brought into the care of the funeral director until the funeral.
-However, your family can request otherwise.
+If you don’t state a preference, and unless your family request otherwise, you will be brought into the care of the funeral director until the funeral.

-Furthermore, some of the larger funeral companies often have central hubs where bodies will be stored on tiered racks.
-If the idea of many bodies being stored in close proximity - and away from the funeral home - concerns you.
-Then your best option would be to choose a small, independent funeral director with their own on-site refrigeration facilities.
+It’s important to bear in mind that some of the larger funeral companies often have central hubs where bodies will be stored on tiered racks.
+If the idea of many bodies being stored in close proximity - and away from the funeral home - concerns you, the best option for you would be to choose a small, independent funeral director with their own on-site refrigeration facilities.
 (You are still likely to have company, but on a much smaller scale).

 Can my body be looked after at home before the funeral?